GSKang94/Workspace/notes/JavaScript.md

 // expected output: "fox"

 txt.split(" "); // Split on spaces

-If the separator is omitted, the returned array will contain the whole string in index [0].
+* If the separator is omitted, the returned array will contain the whole string in index [0].
+* If the separator is "", the returned array will be an array of single characters:
 ```